ressy/example-presto/README.md

 This follows along with the [pRESTO example] for antibody sequencing analysis for non-UMI Illumina data, using 25,0000 2x250 nt reads of their data from [ERR346600].
-In their workflow the reverse read starts in the V region and heads toward J, and vice versa for the forward read.
-The rules in `Makefile` do essentially the same thing as their example shell script in the [example tarball].
+In their workflow the reverse read starts in the V region and heads toward J, whereas the forward read starts in the constant region and heads toward V.  The rules in `Makefile` do essentially the same thing as their example shell script in the [example tarball].

     conda env update --file environment.yml && conda activate example-presto && make